brunseba/messaging-system-tech-watch/docs/implementation/best-practices.md

 - **Fine-Tune Parameters**: Adjust parameters for queue sizes, timeouts, and retries as per workload.
 - **Efficient Storage**: Use appropriate storage solutions for durability and speed requirements.

+## Replay Mechanism

+- **Definition**: Allows messages to be replayed from a specific point to recover from errors or reprocess data.
+- **Use Cases**: Convenient for auditing, debugging, and data analysis.
+- **Implementation**: Ensure your system supports timestamp or offset-based replay capabilities.
+Kafka supports this natively.

+## Dead-Letter Queues (DLQ)

+- **Definition**: A special queue for messages that cannot be processed successfully.
+- **Purpose**: Prevents message loss by storing unprocessable messages separately, allowing for later review or reprocessing.
+- **Implementation**: Configure DLQs to handle retries and errors gracefully and ensure monitoring and alerting.

 ## Data Management

 - **Governance**: Implement data governance policies to ensure data privacy and compliance.